 Wouldn’t it be great if someone had a magical cheat sheet that told you exactly what you need to know when you’re buying new construction?
 Your wish is our command, that cheat sheet now exists!
 The real estate process is no joke.
-There’s lots of jargon you have to know and a lot of steps involved.
+There’s lots of jargon and hidden information.
 It’s easy to get lost, frustrated, upset, and all of the above.
-We know that you don’t have 30 minutes to spare looking up “what the heck does this mean” every time you come across something you don’t know.
 In this blog, we’ve summarized the top 6 things we think you should know when you’re buying new construction.

-You’re making a big purchase so you want to make sure you understand things you’re confused about and you research the builders you’re interested in.
-You want to have some background knowledge of your builders – are they quick to help you solve problems; do they have a bad reputation, if so, why?
+You’re making a big purchase, so you want to make sure you understand everything, including the builders you’re interested in.
+You want to have some background knowledge of your builders.
+Are they quick to help you solve problems, and what kind of reputation do they have?
 Don’t be afraid to ask your future neighbors or do a little digging online.
-It is also completely reasonable to ask your builder rep a bunch of questions – what’s the warranty, who should be your point of contact, which features are included, when can you have inspections?
+It is also completely reasonable to ask your builder rep a bunch of questions.
+For instance, what’s the warranty, who should be your point of contact, which features are included, and when can you have inspections?

 As we’ve discussed in our previous blog, there are many “hidden” costs to owning a home that may not be top of mind when you have bigger things to worry about (the big mortgage).
 At closing, you will be expected to pay a little more than just your down payment.
 Closings costs is an umbrella term for everything you could be expected to pay when you close.
 These can include mortgage origination fees, escrow or settlement fees, prorated property taxes, government recording fees, and broker commissions just to name a few.